 What’s your favorite way to unwind?

 JJ and Dave Heller have generously provided three copies of her CD, Deeper, to give away.
-To enter for a chance to win one: One additional entry can be earned for each of these: Follow @ungrind on Twitter.
+To enter for a chance to win one: Leave a blog comment that answers: What books are you currently reading?
+One additional entry can be earned for each of these: Follow @ungrind on Twitter.
 Leave a comment to tell us you did.
 Follow @jjheller on Twitter.
 Leave a comment to tell us you did.
 Tweet about this interview.
 Leave a comment to tell us you did.
 Friend Ungrind on Facebook.
 Leave a comment to tell us you did.
 Use the box on the top of the sidebar on this page to subscribe to our email updates.
 Leave a comment to tell us you did.
 Grab our Ungrind button from our sidebar and add it to your blog.
 Leave a comment with a link to your blog so we can visit.

 This contest closes on Monday, February 6th, 2012, at 12 a.m.
 Our apologies to our international readers, but it’s only open to those residing in the United States.